 KING DJOSER

-Djoser, also known as Netjerikhet was the second King of the 3rd Dynasty (c.
+Djoser, also known as Netjerikhet was the second King of the 3rd Dynasty of the Old Kingdom in ancient Kemet (c.
 2650–c.
-2575 BCE) of ancient Kemet, who undertook the construction of the earliest important stone building in Kemet.
+2575 BCE).
+He undertook the construction of the earliest important stone building in Kemet including the famous Step Pyramid and the Meridian Labyrinth or Labyrinth of Hawara,.
 His reign, which lasted around 19 years, was marked by great technological innovation in the use of stone architecture.
-His minister, Imhotep, a talented architect and physician, was himself deified in later periods.
+His minister, Imhotep, a talented architect and physician, was himself deified by his Greek acolytes in later periods long after his death.
 The funerary complex of King Djoser at Saqqara, with its Step Pyramid, is the most extraordinary architectural complex of the Old Kingdom.

 The statue of King Djoser, a notable figure from the Third Dynasty of ancient Kemet, is primarily recognized for its representation in the Saqqara complex.
 This statue typically depicts Djoser seated, embodying both authority and divinity.
 He is often shown wearing traditional royal garb, which includes a kilt, nemes headdress and a false beard, symbolizing his status as a nswt-bjtj (pharaoh).